+Editor’s note: In recognition of National Suicide Prevention Week, we’re running several posts related to suicide prevention and how nothing can separate us from the love of God.
 Stacey Nalean-Carlson is a pastor in the Northeastern Iowa Synod, a poet, a blogger and a suicide survivor.
-She published the letter below in honor of her brother’s birthday, March 14, to comfort others who grieve and to bear witness to God’s boundless love.
-We share her letter in honor of Mental Health Awareness Month.
+She published the letter below in honor of her brother’s birthday, to comfort others who grieve and to bear witness to God’s boundless love.

 My brother, Mike, died at age 18 of a self-inflicted wound.
 Today is his birthday.